voschezang/coding-handbook/management-principles.md

 3. Improve the resource itself.
 Either by
     1. Increasing capacity or efficiency.
     2. Increasing quality.
 E.g. reduce variance.
-4. These changes may have shifted the bottleneck elsewhere.
+4. Lifting a bottleneck may change the functioning of the whole system.
+The bottleneck may have moved elsewhere.
 Repeat this process until market demand has become the limiting factor.

 It can be concluded that any idle time of non-bottleneck resources is perfectly fine.
 This can even be preferable over over-production, which will increase inventory.